This man is proof that alcoholism is a chronic and progressive disease

 Contact Our Treatment Center for Alcoholism in Los Angeles, CA at Sanctuary Treatment Center

 If you think you need professional help to quit drinking, Sanctuary Treatment Center may be the ideal place for you.
-Our alcoholism treatment center in Los Angeles, California, offers multiple levels of customized care, including detoxification, inpatient rehab, and outpatient treatment.
+Our Los Angeles alcoholism treatment center offers customized care, including detoxification, inpatient rehab, and outpatient treatment.

-With the guidance and support of our skilled professionals, you can end your alcohol abuse and begin your journey toward improved health and successful, long-term recovery.
+Guided by our skilled professionals, you can end alcohol abuse and begin your path to better health and long-term recovery.
 When ready to get started, the Sanctuary team is here for you.

 To learn more or to schedule a free alcohol addiction assessment, please visit our Contact Us page or call our center today.